-As the Charles and Jill Fischer Provost, Tom Burish is Notre Dame’s chief academic officer and is responsible for the stewardship of this mission, serving as the principal representative of the academy to both internal and external constituencies and leading strategic academic initiatives on behalf of the University.
-Working with the associate provosts, the vice president for research, the deans, the University librarian, and other academic leaders, he seeks to cultivate a learning community that challenges and engages students, inspires leading research and scholarship, and appreciates all intellectual inquiry as a pursuit of truth.
+As the Charles and Jill Fischer Provost, Marie Lynn Miranda is Notre Dame’s chief academic officer and is responsible for the stewardship of this mission, serving as the principal representative of the academy to both internal and external constituencies and leading strategic academic initiatives on behalf of the University.
+Working with the associate provosts, the vice president for research, the deans, the University librarian, and other academic leaders, she seeks to cultivate a learning community that challenges and engages students, inspires leading research and scholarship, and appreciates all intellectual inquiry as a pursuit of truth.

-The Office of the Provost is divided into several major functional areas—budget and planning, faculty affairs, graduate studies, undergraduate affairs, internationalization, and innovation—with an associate provost providing support in each.
+The Office of the Provost is divided into several major functional areas—budget and planning, faculty affairs, graduate studies, undergraduate affairs, internationalization, innovation, digital learning, and strategic initiatives—with an associate provost providing support in each.

 Notre Dame has had five provosts since establishing the position in 1970: Rev. James Burtchaell, C.S.C.
 (1970–1977), Timothy O’Meara (1978–1996), Nathan Hatch (1996–2005), Tom Burish (2005–2020), and Marie Lynn Miranda (2020–present).